twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 While we could now try to tell GDB to `run` or `start` the `a.out` executable it's currently pointed at, this won't work, and for good reason.
 We used `riscv64-unknown-elf-gcc` to compile our program, so unless our host machine is running a `riscv64` CPU it won't know what to do with a program compiled for that target.

 All is lost, right?
 Fortunately, no!
 This is one major reason for GDB's client-server model.
-We can take our `riscv64-unknown-elf-gdb` executable, which knows how to debug `riscv64` targets, and point it at some remote target (a GDB server) instead of running the program on our host machine.
+We can take our `riscv64-unknown-elf-gdb` executable which knows how to debug `riscv64` targets and point it at some remote target (a GDB server) instead of running the program on our host machine.
 This will look something like this:

 {% highlight bash %}
 (gdb) target remote :1234                                                                             │